-The school has excellent links with St Mary's Church and Father Paul Welch supports the school.
+The school has excellent links with St Mary's Church and the incumbent supports the school.
 The church is used for special occasions and to support many areas of the curriculum.

-A range of special occasions are planned throughout the year to which parents and friends are invited, for example, the Christmas Production, the Harvest Festival and the Leavers' Service.
-Workshops at Harvest and Easter A Eucharist service takes place every half term in the school and everyone is welcome to attend.
+A range of special occasions are planned throughout the year to which parents and friends are invited, for example, the Christmas Production, the Harvest Festival and the Leavers' Service, as well as workshops at Harvest and Easter.
+A Eucharist service takes place every half term in the school and everyone is welcome to attend.